reasonml/reasonml.github.io/docs/pattern-matching.md

 ### Match on Exceptions

-If the function throws an exceptions (covered later), you can also match on _that_, in addition to the function's normally returned values.
+If the function throws an exception (covered later), you can also match on _that_, in addition to the function's normally returned values.

 ```reason
 switch (List.find((i) => i === theItem, myItems)) {